Skip to content

 compssTask: provesOtel.example_task

-This section specifies the relationship between the components in terms of communication between them (this is necessary in case the components run in different clusters so that ClusterLink can be set up).
-It will also be used at scheduling time to find a more accuratel allocation.
+This section specifies the relationship between the components in terms of communication between them (which is necessary if the components run in different clusters, so that ClusterLink can be set up).
+It will also be used during scheduling to find a more accurate allocation.

 dependencies: